 - A. Project Description and Location: Reviewers must make findings and determinations based on geographically-based site conditions.
 Complete descriptions, locations, and mapping must be provided for each site affected by project-related construction activities.
 Photographs, site plans, or aerial images may also be useful to the reviewer.
 If there are multiple geographic locations within the proposal, environmental review information must be provided separately for each individual location. - Provide a concise project description.
 What is proposed?
-Will the project involve construct a new facility, an upgrade/replacement of an existing or both?
+Will the project involve the construction of a new facility, an upgrade/replacement of an existing or both?
 For upgrades/replacements, will the proposal be in or on the same footprint as the existing facility? - Include information on the area to be disturbed including the area footprint (acres, sq. feet), dimensions (length, width, and depth of line, height of poles, depth of excavation, etc.), construction methods, whether disturbance is temporary or permanent, whether tree clearing/trimming and/or routine vegetation management is required, construction timing and schedule. - Include the location of the project.
 Location information needs to allow someone unfamiliar with the area and project to locate the proposed project, more than just the county.
 Provide information on project location and maps, including KMZ files, USGS and topo maps.
-Include lat/long, address, intersection or description. - The use of digital mapping is highly encouraged.
-Applicants may submit project information as KMZ files.
-If an applicant cannot provide digital maps RUS recommends U.S. Geological Survey (USGS) 7.5-minute quadrangle maps at a map scale of 1:24,000; larger scale maps may be provided for site-specific proposals.
-USGS maps may be obtained and purchased on the USGS https://www.usgs.gov/products/maps/overview.
+Include lat/long, address, intersection, or description. - The use of digital mapping is highly encouraged.
+Applicants may submit project information as KMZ files from Google Earth or similar web-based programs or GIS Shapefiles if your organization uses Geographic Information System software (GIS) If an applicant cannot provide digital maps RUS recommends U.S. Geological Survey (USGS) 7.5-minute quadrangle maps at a map scale of 1:24,000; larger scale maps may be provided for site-specific proposals.
+USGS maps may be obtained and purchased on the USGS Maps | U.S. Geological Survey (usgs.gov).
 The project locations must be clearly indicated on any maps submitted for review.
-Maps must include scales and legends.
+Maps must include a scale, north arrow, and legend.